mapeditor/tiled/docs/manual/python.rst

 .. warning::

-    On Windows, Python is not installed by default.
-For the Tiled Python plugin to work, you'll need to install Python 3.8 (get it from https://www.python.org/).
-You will also need to check the box "Add Python 3.8 to PATH" in the installer:
+    For the Tiled Python plugin to work you'll need to install a compatible version of Python.

+    On Windows, get Python from https://www.python.org/.
+As of Tiled 1.11, the Windows 10+ build requires Python 3.12 whereas the Windows 7-8 build requires Python 3.8.
+You will also need to check the box "Add python.exe to PATH" in the installer:

     .. figure:: images/python-windows.png

-    On Linux you will also need to install the appropriate package.
-    However, currently Linux builds are done on Ubuntu 20.04 against Python 3.8, and you'd need to install the same version somehow.
+    On Linux you will need to install the appropriate package.
+However, currently Linux AppImage builds are done on Ubuntu 20.04 against Python 3.8, and you'd need to install the same version somehow (on Fedora you can just install the ``python3.8`` package).

     The Python plugin is not available for macOS releases, nor in the Ubuntu snap.